-Your employee does not require an MVV if the person is a resident of Australia, New Zealand, Canada, Japan, Monaco, Vatican City, United States of America, or South Korea, or because the employee had a Blue Card issued by another EU-country for the term of at least 18 months.
+Your employee does not require an MVV if the person is a resident of e.g. Australia, New Zealand, Canada, Japan, United Kingdom, United States of America and other countries or because the employee had a Blue Card issued by another EU-country for the term of at least 18 months.

 Does your employee not require an MVV?

 > Directly submit an application for a residence permit.
 As soon as the IND has given notice that it will issue a residence permit, your employee may come to the Netherlands.

 Does your employee require an MVV?

 > Submit a combined application for a regular provisional residence permit and a residence permit.
 This is the procedure for Entry and Residence.
 The employee must collect the regular provisional residence permit at the Dutch consulate within 3 months.
 After his arrival in the Netherlands, he may collect his residence permit within 2 weeks.

 Extended information can be found on IND - European Blue Card

 The spouse of a blue card holder receives a residence permit.
 If the blue card holder is eligible for permanent residency, the spouse may be eligible for a 5-year valid Continued Residence Permit Dutch: vergunning voortgezet verblijf, provided the spouse also resided in the EU with the blue card holder the past five years.